Architecture

 Security

-Linux machines are considered trusted because OrbStack provides integration with macOS, but support for isolated machines (without integration) could be added in the future.
+Linux machines are considered trusted because OrbStack provides integration with macOS, but support for isolated machines without integration is planned.
 You can run containers using systemd-nspawn or LXD to get an isolated environment.

-Internal OrbStack services are protected by a firewall to ensure that untrusted code running in Docker containers (and custom Docker/LXD instances if you choose to install them) cannot tamper with them.
+Internal OrbStack services are protected by a firewall to ensure that untrusted code running in containers cannot tamper with them.

 On Apple Silicon, KASLR (Kernel Address Space Layout Randomization) protection is augmented by a security feature that doesn't incur the overhead of KPTI mitigations, speeding up system calls without degrading security.